pykale/pykale/CONTRIBUTING.md

 ### Release and management

-The first release is done manually and we will consider a workflow to automate it in future.
+The release will be done manually in GitHub, but with automatic upload to PyPI.

 #### Versions